ABCD-STUDY/FIONASITE/readme.md

 ```

 #### Multiple projects on FIONA
-With the latest version of FIONA more than one project is now supported.
+With the latest version of FIONA more than one project can now be hosted on FIONA.
 Additionally to the default location /data/ a number of further directories - one per new project - can be specified.
 For example your second project might be called ABCDF.
 Your configuration file contain one more key with a section for each additional scanner connection:

 ```
     "SITES": {
         "ABCDE": {